SG-17/SuperCRTControl/README.md

 9. If you want to make a button that clears all inputs and outputs place `?cmd=0*!` after your Extron's IP in a link.

-10. On the Front Panel Controller page you can remove `style="display:none;"` to enable manual light/dark theme switching.

-11. If you are not using the Front Panel Controller you can remove or comment out the button on line 63 of the preset control pages.
+10. If you are not using the Front Panel Controller you can remove or comment out the button on line 63 of the preset control pages.

-12. Once you have configured your html code you can start using your Super CRT-Control to control your Extron Matrix Switchers.
+## Front Panel Controller Setup and Use

+1. Open the `config.js` file in a markdown editor.

+2. Each of the sections in the outermost brackets `{ }` is the info for a single Extron device.

+3. Using the existing examples as a guide fill in your Extron's name, IP, Input/Output size, the directory where profile/console images are kept (if you don't change the file tree it can stay the same), and filenames for images to replace the numerical buttons for input and output.

+4. You can add an unlimited number of Extron matrix switchers.

+5. Once you have added all of the devices you want save and close the file.

+6. You can now use the **Front Panel Controller** to do the majority of the function of the Extron Crosspoint's front panel.
+	* You can assign input/output ties, video and audio together or separately.
+	* You can load profiles via the input/output button number.

+7. Click on the small button labeled `Preset` next to the Extron selection box to return to the **Super CRT-Control** touch grid.

+8. Click on the Sun/Moon button to change between light and dark themes.
+By default it should load a style matching your browser preferences.

 ## Project Status and Disclaimers
 > This project comes with no guarantees or timetables.